 The aims and organization of materials for the mathematics programs for the elementary school.
-Primarily for Elementary Education majors.
-Not open for credit toward the major or minor in Mathematics.
+Primarily for elementary education majors.
 Prerequisite: Math.
 201 or equivalent.

 424. Methods and Materials in the Secondary School (3) Modern principles of teaching and learning in relation to the guidance of learning activities in the high school class.
 Prerequisite: Consent of instructor.